 A peaceful location on Middle Harbour, Clontarf is a great place for families with kids of all ages.
 This calm beach has an enclosed swimming area.
+Wander a little further along and you might spot starfish in the shallows.
 While the beach itself is not shaded, there are numerous large trees on the reserve, and ample space to relax and play.
-A large playground – covered by a sail cloth – has equipment that appeals to a wide age range.
+In summer, keep an ear out for the ice-cream boat, whose captain rings a bell upon approach (cards are accepted).
+A large playground has equipment that appeals to a wide age range.
 Facilities include showers and toilets, barbecues, picnic shelters, a kiosk and a restaurant.
 There is a car park, and free spots in the surrounding streets.

 Pittwater Road, Collaroy

-Sydney’s Northern Beaches has so many fabulous beaches; Collaroy is a favourite among families for its excellent facilities.
+Sydney’s Northern Beaches have so many fabulous beaches.
+Collaroy is a favourite among families for its excellent facilities.
 It has two ocean pools – a large one for adults and a shallow one for young children.
-A wonderful, partially shaded playground with a focus on all abilities is next to the beach, and there is good pram and wheelchair access throughout.
+A wonderful, partially shaded playground with some all-inclusive equipment is next to the beach, and there is good pram and wheelchair access throughout.
 Facilities include showers and toilets, barbecues and picnic areas.
 Several kid-friendly cafes are located nearby.
 Ticketed parking is readily available.

 Nicholson Parade, Cronulla

 A lesser known gem in Sydney’s south is Gunnamatta Bay, in Cronulla, an attractive riverside beach which has a relaxed feel.
 The beach has a large enclosed swimming area that is perfect for a wide range of ages, from toddlers to teens.
 There are abundant facilities for picnics and parties, as well as shelter sheds, toilets and a playground too.
 A parking bay runs along Nicholson Parade.

 Ewos Parade, Cronulla